SamoySamoy/paymentwall-python/pypi_description.rst

 To sign up for a Paymentwall Merchant Account, `click here`_.

-This library allows developers to use `Paymentwall APIs`_ (Virtual Currency, Digital Goods featuring recurring billing, and Virtual Cart).
+This library allows developers to use `Paymentwall APIs`_ (Checkout, Virtual Currency, Digital Goods featuring recurring billing, and Virtual Cart).

 More instructions and code samples are available on `Paymentwall GitHub page`_.